Python-Markdown/markdown/docs/contributing.md

 ## Issue and Pull Request Labels

-Below are the labels used to track and manages issues and pull requests.
+Below are the labels used to track and manage issues and pull requests.
 The labels are loosely grouped by their purpose, but it is not necessary for every issue to have a label from every group, and an issue may have more than one label from the same group.